Welcome to Athletics

 - Record that testing has been done by a private health provider;

 - Acknowledge the risks from sudden cardiac arrest and not being tested, but opt out of testing for personal reasons.
-BPS coaches and athletic officials are directed to not encourage this option for the sake of convenience.

 Students who qualify for free or reduced-price lunch at schools are eligible for free screenings through Who We Play For.